Gary Smart

 Gary James Smart (born 29 April 1964) is an English former professional footballer who played for Wokingham Town and Oxford United.

 Having started out as a PE teacher, he played in the Wokingham team that reached the 1987–88 FA Trophy semi final, before signing for Oxford United in July 1988.

 He remained with Oxford United until 1994, making a total of 204 appearances in all competitions, without scoring once.
 He then dropped down into non-league football.
 He went to play with Stevenage Borough, Chertsey Town, Chesham United, Hayes, Slough Town, Aldershot Town and Oxford City.

+Personal life

+Smart currently lives in Devon in the same village as comedian David Earl.